jianping5/blog-jianping5/docs/archives/GFS.md

 associated power, air conditioning, and rent), and the value of the data being protected, are also relevant.

-Q: Did having a single master turn out to be a good idea?
+**Did having a single master turn out to be a good idea?**

-A: That idea simplified initial deployment but was not so great in the long run.
+That idea simplified initial deployment but was not so great in the long run.
 This article (GFS: Evolution on Fast Forward, https://queue.acm.org/detail.cfm?id=1594206) says that as the years went by and GFS use grew, a few things went wrong.
 The number of files